Kim Fountain

-Dr. Kim Fountain (born 1968) is Chief Operating Officer of the Center on Halsted, the Midwest's largest LGBTQ+ community center, located in Chicago, Illinois.
-She was previously Executive Director of the Pride Center of Vermont and Associate Director of Education & Public Advocacy for the New York City Gay & Lesbian Anti-Violence Project.
+Dr. Kim Fountain (born 1968) is the Deputy CEO of The San Diego LGBT Community Center.
+She was previously the Chief Operating Officer of the Center on Halsted, the Midwest's largest LGBTQ+ community center, located in Chicago, Illinois,. the executive director of the Pride Center of Vermont and the co-director for the New York City Gay & Lesbian Anti-Violence Project.
 Fountain has served on the New York State Crime Victims Board and is a trainer for the Office of Victims of Crime and the National Coalition of Anti-Violence Programs' Reports Committee.
 She serves on the board of the National Asian Pacific American Women's Forum.

 Early life

 Fountain grew up in Massachusetts.
 She is the product of an interracial marriage; her parents, a white father and a Japanese mother, married before anti-miscegenation laws passed.
 Fountain's father, who was in the army at the time, was told he must leave his wife up north while stationed in the American South, which he refused to accept.
 He was forced to leave the military because of this.
 Fountain credits her parents' interracial marriage and steadfast love for each other as providing the foundation for their acceptance of and love for her as a queer woman, since they "understood loving somebody that society tells you is not ok."

 Fountain came out as gay in the 1980s, during college.
 The first person she told was her residence hall director, also a queer woman.
 Fountain then came out to her roommates and her parents.
 After college, she took a motorcycle trip to Santa Cruz, California, settling there in a "tight-knit lesbian community."
 She moved to Park Slope, Brooklyn, New York in 1995 to pursue graduate studies at The New School.